Virginia Tech® home

 illustration of people chatting

-Employees
+Staff Employees

-The performance evaluations cycle starts with a self-evaluation.
+The performance evaluation cycle starts with a self-evaluation.
 You are not required to complete a self-evaluation; however, by doing so, you take an active role in the evaluation process.
 When preparing to do a self-evaluation, consider the following steps:

 • Conduct a personal evaluation of performance against objectives and behaviors so far.